BillTheBest/promethius/README.md

 ## Concept

 Promethius is designed to be simple and easy to understand.
-There are only really two main concepts that you'll need to understand when creating widgets.
+There are only really three main concepts that you'll need to understand when creating channels.

-1. Write a function that pushes data to a websocket channel.
-Run this on a scheduler
+1. Write a function that pushes data to a channel
-2. Create a html item on the front end with the correct data attribute to display it.
+2. Create a html item on the front end with the correct data attribute to display it
+3. Optionally "poll" a service for new data using a Scheduler

 ### 1. Websocket Channel